Reynardisham/Reynardisham/draft/ideas.md

 - Consider implementing a system for tracking and managing the King's treasury.
 - Explore options for a more robust diplomatic system, perhaps with different factions or guilds.

+- Consider a section for community-contributed lore or character backstories.
+- Explore integrating user-generated quests or challenges.